madhavtummala/Terminal-Setup/README.md

 ## Important Shortcuts

 1. Ctrl + A				Go to the beginning of the line you are currently typing on.
-This also works for most text input fields system wide.
-Netbeans being one exception.

 2. Ctrl + E				Go to the end of the line you are currently typing on.
-This also works for most text input fields system wide.
-Netbeans being one exception.

 3. Option + →			Move cursor one word forward.

 4. Option + ←			Move cursor one word backward.

 5. Tab					Auto-complete files and folder names.

 6. Ctrl + F				Move cursor one character forward.

 7. Ctrl + B				Move cursor one character backward.

 8. Ctrl + C				Kill whatever you are running.

-9. Ctrl + D	Exit the current shell when no process is running, or send EOF to a the running process.
+9. Ctrl + D				Send EOF to a the running process.

 10. Ctrl + Z			Puts whatever you are running into a suspended background process. fg restores it.

+### Iterm Specific

+1. Fullscreen										⌘+ Enter

+2. Previous Tab										⌘+ Left Arrow

+3. Next Tab											⌘+ Right Arrow

+4. Go to Split Pane by Order of Use					⌘ + ] , ⌘ + [

+5. Split Window Horizontally (same profile)			⌘ + D

+6. Split Window Vertically (same profile)			⌘ + d